Project

 Load Django DB settings from server.conf

 Added by semyers over 8 years ago.
-Updated almost 5 years ago.
+Updated about 5 years ago.

 Status: